- Start of Studies:

 - Nursing service of one month in duration: to be completed before the first dental examination

 - Four weeks of clinical traineeship: to be completed between the first and third dental examinations.

 Study Abroad Programs

 Those interested in a volunteer clinical traineeship abroad have the possibility to do so.
 The dentistry exchange program or Zahnmedizinische Austauschdienst offers training options in Europe and outside of Europe – including in development assistance.
-The faculty's PJ office supports students with preparations for the practical year and offers advising on how to get credit and recognition for performance abroad.
+In addition, the International Association of Dental Students arranges clinical exchanges and research stays in Europe.

 - Materials used per semester: drills, dental milling machines, prosthetic teeth and so on - roughly 200 Euros